-Overall, the dilemma of using inputs with high attention weights as the explanation to a black-box model's decision is associated with the various definition and inconsistent evaluation of explanation faithfulness from different works. \citet{jacovi2020towards} also proposed in their work that the possible approaches of solving such issue is to construct a unified evaluation of the degree of faithfulness either from the level of specific task or from the level of sub-spaces of the input space.
-Nevertheless, regardless of the debates over the faithfulness of attention, explanation by attention weights are less considered over the readability.
+Overall, the dilemma of using inputs with high attention weights as the explanation to a black-box model's decision is associated with the various definition and inconsistent evaluations of explanation faithfulness from different works. \citet{jacovi2020towards} also proposed in their work that the possible approach to solving this issue is to construct a unified evaluation of the degree of faithfulness either from the level of a specific task or from the level of sub-spaces of the input space.
+Nevertheless, regardless of the debates over the faithfulness of attention, explanation by attention weights has a lower level of readability.
 Compared to rationale extraction works that explicitly force the consecutive rationales to be extracted for better comprehensibility, current works using attention as explanation neglect such interpretability aspect.
-Therefore, even in some certain cases that the input tokens with high attention weights could work as the faithful explanations, it may make non-experts to understand the explanation well with non-coherent highlighted tokens of the textual inputs.
-However, for the multimodal task such as the visual question answering, some works have attention maps over the images as the explanation \cite{luo2020rexup} or the part of the explanations \cite{wu-mooney-2019-faithful}, the attended region are usually consecutive pixels of the images, which is actually more straightforward to be understood by non-expert users compared to the attention map over pure texts.
+Therefore, even in some cases where the input tokens with high attention weights could work as faithful explanations, it would be hard for non-experts to understand the explanation well with non-coherent highlighted tokens of the textual inputs.
+However, for the multimodal task such as the visual question answering, some works have attention maps over the images as the explanation \cite{luo2020rexup} or the part of the explanations \cite{wu-mooney-2019-faithful}, the attended region are usually consecutive pixels of the images, which can be more straightforward to be understood by non-expert users compared to the attention map over pure texts.